 This gene encodes a multifunctional Ser/Thr protein kinase that is implicated in the control of several regulatory proteins including glycogen synthase, and transcription factors, such as JUN.
 It also plays a role in the WNT and PI3K signaling pathways, as well as regulates the production of beta-amyloid peptides associated with Alzheimer's disease. [provided by RefSeq, Oct 2011]

 GeneCards Summary for GSK3A Gene

 GSK3A (Glycogen Synthase Kinase 3 Alpha) is a Protein Coding gene.
-Diseases associated with GSK3A include alzheimer disease.
-Among its related pathways are Chemokine Signaling and Circadian entrainment.
+Diseases associated with GSK3A include Alzheimer Disease.
+Among its related pathways are Constitutive Signaling by AKT1 E17K in Cancer and FOXM1 transcription factor network.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is GSK3B.

 UniProtKB/Swiss-Prot for GSK3A Gene